tkrajina/ftmpl/README.md

         </body>
     </html>

-And then various pages can be:
+And then a typical page will be something like:

     !#extends base
     !#arg something int